coalton-lang/coalton/docs/intro-to-coalton.md

 * `Num` - defined on types that are numeric

 * `Semigroup` - defined on types which support an associative binary operation
-* `Monoid` - defined on types that are semigroups and have an identiy element
+* `Monoid` - defined on types that are semigroups and have an identity element

 Each of the following typeclasses resembles the class of the same name in